 The mission of the City of Franklin Purchasing Office is:

-to facilitate obtaining the non-construction related goods and services needed by the various departments of the City so that they may deliver City services to the public;
+to facilitate obtaining the non-construction-related products and services needed by the various departments of the City so that they may deliver City services to the public;

 to strive for the City to received maximum value for every non-construction-related purchase of the City; and

 to strive to preserve and enhance the public trust in the manner in which the City conducts its non-construction-related purchasing.

 The City of Franklin Purchasing Office was established in 2002.
-The City of Franklin divides the purchase of goods and services into two broad categories:
+The City of Franklin divides the purchase of products and services into two broad categories:

-Most purchasing that is related to construction is coordinated by the Engineering Department rather than the Purchasing Office.
-Please browse to the Engineering Department’s web page, or the Engineering Department's "Bid/Notices/RFQ/RFP for City Construction Projects," or contact the Engineering Department at (615) 791-3218, for more information about construction-related purchasing.
+Most construction-related purchasing of the City is facilitated by the Engineering Department rather than the Purchasing Office.
+Please browse to the Engineering Department’s web page, or contact the Engineering Department at (615) 791-3218, for more information about construction-related purchasing.

-Procurement of supplies, materials, equipment and services not related to construction that is valued under the City’s public advertisement / sealed submittal threshold ($25,000) is generally handed by the respective departments requisitioning the purchase.
+Non-construction-related purchasing that is valued under the City’s public advertisement / sealed submittal threshold ($25,000) is generally handled by the respective departments requisitioning the purchase.
 Exceptions include some procurements that are common to multiple departments.
-Procurement of goods and services not related to construction that is valued at or above the $25,000 public advertisement / sealed submittal threshold is normally facilitated by the Purchasing Office.
-In this manner, non-construction-related purchasing for the City is a hybrid centralized / de-centralized system.
-To view a listing of current and recent formal procurement solicitations facilitated by the City of Franklin Purchasing Office, please click here.
+Non-construction-related purchasing that is valued at or above the $25,000 public advertisement / sealed submittal threshold is normally facilitated by the Purchasing Office.

 Responsibilities and Clients